chocolatey/boxstarter.org/input/vmintegration.md

 Boxstarter's Windows Azure VM support is limited to:

 - PowerShell Version 3 or above.
 Boxstarter leverages the Windows Azure PowerShell toolkit which requires at least PowerShell version 3.
 This is automatically installed on Windows 8, 8.1 and Server 2012 and 2012 R2.
 Windows 7 and Server 2008 R2 can be upgraded to Version 3 (or 4) by installing version 3 or 4 of the [Windows Management Framework](https://www.microsoft.com/en-us/download/details.aspx?id=34595).
-- The default PowerShell remoting and endpoints that Azure creates on new VMs mus be present.
+- The default PowerShell remoting, and endpoints that Azure creates on new VMs, muts be present.
 By default, Windows Azure enables PowerShell remoting on all Windows VMs and it creates an endpoint that maps to the WINRM secure port.

 ### Installing the Boxstarter.Azure module